cinghie/wordpress-starter-pack/wp-content/plugins/ultimate-social-media-icons/readme.txt

 == Description ==

-Social media plugin which let's you add share icons for RSS, Email, Facebook, Twitter, LinkedIn, Google+, Pinterest, Instagram, Youtube, 'Share' (covering 200+ other social media platforms) and upload custom share icons of your choice.
+Social media plugin which let's you add share icons for RSS, Email, Facebook, Twitter, LinkedIn, Pinterest, Instagram, Youtube, 'Share' (covering 200+ other social media platforms) and upload custom share icons of your choice.

 This free plugin has a lot to offer.
 Even more can be found in the Premium Plugin, please watch this short video: